SUPLA/supla-cloud/src/Frontend/README.md

 ## How to develop the frontend components?

-In order to start the webpack dev server with continous building and hot reloads, add the following in you `app/config/parameters.yml`:
+In order to start the webpack dev server with continous building and hot reloads, add the following in your `app/config/parameters.yml`:

 ```
 use_webpack_dev_server: true